 Once you’ve got your P&L set up with a solid PAG formula, you can use this information to monitor individual SKUs – including advertising expenditure and sales performance.

-Check back next week for more in this series, and to get in touch about working with Seller Accountant, fill out our contact form here.
+Check back next week for more in this series, and to get in touch about working with Seller Accountant for e-commerce accounting services, fill out our contact form here.